jdwininger/JukeBox/README.md

 - Check file permissions on audio files
 - Try a different audio format to isolate the issue

-### CSV export not working?
-- Ensure write permissions in the application directory
-- Check that the music directory contains valid albums
-- Verify album directories have audio files
+### Removed Export Feature
+If you are looking for CSV export present in earlier versions, retrieve it from a prior commit or re-implement using the `AlbumLibrary` class.

 ## Future Enhancements